Help

 If you experience no sound, first verify that the antenna connection is secure and that the antenna wire itself is sufficiently long, ideally between 3-5 meters.
 Double-check the orientation of the transistor and diode, as incorrect placement is a frequent cause of circuit failure.
 For a weak signal, consider adjusting the values of the inductor or capacitor within the tuned circuit to better align with the AM broadcast band (530-1700 kHz).
 Also, try relocating to an area with potentially stronger radio reception.
 If static or unwanted noise is present, evaluate whether shortening any PCB traces is feasible, as longer traces can act as antennas for ambient interference.
 Additionally, ensure all solder joints are clean, shiny, and free of cold joints or bridges that could introduce noise or break connections.

-Enhancing Your Basic DIY Radio Project
+Enhancing Your Basic DIY PCB Radio Project

 Once your fundamental single-layer PCB radio circuit is successfully operational, you might consider various upgrades to augment its performance and features.